alpacahq/typescript-sdk/README.md

 | `wss://data.alpaca.markets/stream`         | Data        | WebSocket (JSON)   |
 | `wss://stream.data.alpaca.markets/v2/test` | Data        | WebSocket (JSON)   |

-> Note: When you create a client with a WebSocket URL (`wss://`), a connection is automatically established.
-The SDK provides typed methods on the client for subscribing, unsubscribing, and handling messages.
-For advanced use cases, you can access the WebSocket client directly through the `_context.websocket` property.

 #### Rate Limiting

 You can customize the rate limiting by passing a `tokenBucket` object to the `createClient` function.
 This object should contain the `capacity` and `fillRate` for the rate limiter.